Why Prenatal Vitamins Matter

 The research focused upon families at higher likelihood of ASD and calls for further studies to prove a stronger link and inform any public health recommendations, so there are many questions remaining.
 However, the study is a great example of the rapid strides researchers around the world are making in medical science and even more reason to take a prenatal vitamin.

 Talk to your doctor about what is best for your specific pregnancy and how you are feeling.
-Just because you may already be expecting nausea in your pregnancy, for example, that doesn’t mean you should ignore the effects of a prenatal vitamin that makes you feel worse.
+Just because you may already be expecting nausea in your pregnancy, doesn’t mean you should ignore the effects of a prenatal vitamin that makes you feel worse.
 You should be communicating frequently and honestly with your medical providers (and whole pregnancy team!), to get on the same page early and make your pregnancy easier.

 Prenatal vitamins may be a supplement to your already healthy diet, but they are an important one.
 If you haven’t started taking them already and are pregnant or trying to conceive, now is the time to start!